 Extended warranty.
 American Express may extend the original U.S. warranty of the items you purchase that have 5 years or less of warranty by up to one year.

-$0 introductory annual fee for the first year, then $175.
+$0 intro annual fee for the first year of Card Membership, then $195.

 Return Protection.
 Got a change of mind with your purchase, and can't return it because it was a final sale or the store is giving you a hard time?
 No worries!
 If you try to return an eligible item purchased in the U.S. within 90 days from the date of purchase and the store won’t take it back, the purchase price may be refunded by American Express, up to $300 per item, excluding shipping and handling, up to $1,000 annually per card account.